manmanmano/DatabaseBasics/README.md

 # DatabaseBasics
-Contains assignments from the Database Basics course
+Contains the completed assignments from the Database Basics course at TalTech.